ist-dresden/composum-launch/README.md

 - **featurelauncher**: docker image using the feature launcher, deploying a snapshot of Sling Starter 12 and preparing for further deployments both as feature archives and as packages from the filesystem.

-- **composumlauncher**: docker image with a sling feature launcher that launches a FAR from a Sling Starter 12 snapshot and includes all public Composum modules as features.
+- **composumlauncher**: docker image with a sling feature launcher that launches a FAR from a Sling Starter 12 and includes all public Composum modules as features.
 Based on the featurelauncher docker image ( composum/featurelauncher-nodes).